Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Experiments

 However, the above metrics can only reflect the quality of generated results from the holistic perspective.
 To better measure the robustness of the generative model, we propose a new metric which focuses on poses with a large deviation from the training sample (denoted as ``\emph{challenging pose}'').
 To be more specific, for each pose $i$ in the validation set, we compute its nearest neighbor distance $d_i$ with training samples.
 Here the distance between two poses is characterized by Euler distance of 2D keypoints.
 Assuming the poses with larger value of $d_i$ are more challenging, $M$ validation samples ($M=10$ in our experiments) with largest $d_i$ are selected to form the challenging poses.
-We evaluate the model performance under these poses with SSIM and PSNR, which is denoted as ``Robust-SSIM'' and ``Robust-PSNR'' for clarity.
+We evaluate the model performance under these poses with SSIM and PSNR, which is denoted as ``R-SSIM''(Robust SSIM) and ``R-PSNR''(Robust-PSNR) for clarity.

-In addition to these metrics calculated on single frames, we also introduce the \textit{temporal error} $E_{\text{Temp}}$~\cite{temporal_loss} to estimate the temporal coherence of generated image sequences. $E_{\text{Temp}}$ is defined to be the average pixel-wise Euclidean color difference between consecutive frames over a video sequence:
+\ytt{In addition to these metrics calculated on single frames, we introduce the metric \textit{temporal error} $E_{\text{temp}}$ from~\cite{temporal_loss} to evaluate the temporal coherence of generated image sequences.
+We elaborate the definition of $E_{\text{temp}}$ in the supplementary material. }

-where $T$ is the total number of frames.
-This formulation is very similar to Eq.~\ref{eq:temporal_loss}, except that we sum the temporal loss over all consecutive frame pairs in a video sequence.